 Big Joe’s Classic Cheesecake with Jersey Fresh Strawberries

-It's strawberry picking season in New Jersey so it's the perfect time to make this incredible classic cheesecake recipe.
-Slice up some Jersey Fresh strawberries and mix them with a just sprinkle of sugar to make the ultimate summer topping for this ultimate cheesecake!
+Jersey Fresh strawberries are just around the corner so it's the perfect time of year for my classic cheesecake recipe.
+Slice up some fresh strawberries and mix them with a just sprinkle of sugar to make the ultimate springtime topping for this delicious dessert.

 When I was putting together my cookbook I received close to 20 different cheesecake recipes, all different variations of cheesecake, too many to list here.
 Let me give you my history of cheesecake lore, I’ve had cheesecakes, many of them, and it shows.
 I have had cheesecakes in some of the best restaurants around the world.